iterative/dvc.org/static/docs/commands-reference/import-url.md

 external data source changes.
 Examples:

-- A remote system may produce occasional data files that are used in other projects.
+- A remote system may produce occasional data files that are used in other projects;
-- A batch process running regularly updates a data file to import.
+- A batch process running regularly updates a data file to import;
 - A shared dataset on a remote storage that is managed and updated outside DVC.

 The `dvc import-url` command helps the user create such an external data